-Our use of both internal and external assessment, ensures that all our students can enjoy success according to their individual abilities.
-All our programmes are shared digitally with our learners and are carefully differentiated to ensure the greatest chances of success for all.
+Our use of both internal and external assessments ensures that all our students can enjoy success according to their individual abilities.
+All our programs are shared digitally with our learners and are carefully differentiated to ensure the greatest chances of success for all.

-Language, Media Studies and Business Studies courses differ from English insomuch as they are optional subjects whereas English is compulsory right up to Year 12.
+Language, Media Studies and Business Studies courses differ from English in that they are optional subjects whereas English is compulsory right up to Year 12.
 Scholarship English is also offered in partnership with the Level 3 English course.

 Year 13: English, English Scholarship, Media Studies, ESOL, Business Studies

-Year 9 & 10: English, Te Reo Maori, Tikanga and Japanese presented as part of the school-wide option system.
+Year 9 & 10: English, Te Reo Maori, Tikanga, Japanese and Business Studies

 Extra Curricular Activities